UCLOrengoGroup/cath-tools/docs/tools/cath-resolve-hits.md

 Input:
   --input-format <format> (=raw_with_scores)     Parse the input data from <format>, one of available formats:
-                                                    hmmer_domtblout  - HMMER domtblout format (must assume all hits are continuous) hmmsearch_out    - HMMer hmmsearch output format (can be used to deduce discontinuous hits) raw_with_scores  - "raw" format with scores
+                                                    hmmer_domtblout  - HMMER domtblout format (must assume all hits are continuous) hmmscan_out      - HMMER hmmscan output format (can be used to deduce discontinuous hits) hmmsearch_out    - HMMER hmmsearch output format (can be used to deduce discontinuous hits) raw_with_scores  - "raw" format with scores
                                                     raw_with_evalues - "raw" format with evalues
   --min-gap-length <length> (=30)                When parsing starts/stops from alignment data, ignore gaps of less than <length> residues